+Section 2 Grounds for mandatory exclusion

+Question number Question Response

+2.1(a) Regulations 57(1) and (2)

-Section 2 Grounds for mandatory exclusion Question number Question Response 2.1(a) webpage, which should be referred to befor Please indicate if, within the past five years who has powers of representation, decision ed grounds for mandatory exclusion of an organisation are set out on this which should be referred to before completing these questions. dicate if, within the past five years you, your organisation or any other person owers of representation, decision or control in the organisation been anywhere in the world of any of the offences within the summary below and Participation in a criminal organisation.
-Yes □ No □ If Yes please provide details at 2.1(b) Corruption.
-Yes □ No □ If Yes please provide details at 2.1(b) Fraud.
-Yes □ No □ If Yes please provide details at 2.1(b) Terrorist offences or offences linked to terrorist activities Yes □ No □ If Yes please provide details at 2.1(b) Money laundering or terrorist financing Yes □ No □ If Yes please provide details at 2.1(b) Child labour and other forms of trafficking in human beings Yes □ No □ If Yes please provide details at 2.1(b)
+The detailed grounds for mandatory exclusion this webpage, which should be referred to be

+person who has powers of representation, de e indicate if, within the past five years you, your organisation or any other who has powers of representation, decision or control in the organisation onvicted anywhere in the world of any of the offences within the summary and listed on the webpage.

+Participation in a criminal organisation.
+Yes □

+No □

+If Yes please provide details at 2.1(b)

+Corruption.
+Yes □

+No □

+If Yes please provide details at 2.1(b)

+Fraud.
+Yes □

+No □

+If Yes please provide details at 2.1(b)

+Terrorist offences or offences linked to terrorist activities.
+Yes □

+terrorist activities.
+No □

+If Yes please provide details at 2.1(b)

+Money laundering or terrorist financing.
+Yes □

+No □

+If Yes please provide details at 2.1(b)

+Child labour and other forms of trafficking in Yes □

+human beings.
+No □

+If Yes please provide details at 2.1(b)

 2.1(b) If you have answered yes to question 2.1(a), please provide further details.

-Date of conviction, specify which of the grounds listed the conviction was for, and the reasons for conviction, Identity of who has been convicted If the relevant documentation is available electronically please provide the web address, issuing authority, precise reference of the documents.
-2.2 If you have answered Yes to any of the points above have measures been taken to demonstrate the reliability of the organisation despite the existence of a relevant ground for exclusion ?
+Date of conviction, specify which of the grounds listed the conviction was for, and the reasons for conviction,

+Identity of who has been convicted If the relevant documentation is available electronically please provide the web address, issuing authority, precise reference of the documents.
+2.2 If you have answered Yes to any of the points above have measures been taken to demonstrate the reliability of the organisation despite the existence of a relevant ground for exclusion?
 (Self Cleaning) Yes □ No □ 2.3(a) Regulation 57(3) Has it been established, for your organisation by a judicial or administrative decision having final and binding effect in accordance with the legal provisions of any part of the United Kingdom or the legal provisions of the country in which the organisation is established (if outside the UK), that the organisation is in breach of obligations related to the payment of tax or social security contributions?
-Yes 🗆 No 2.3(b) If you have answered yes to question 2.3(a), please provide further details.
+Yes No 2.3(b) If you have answered yes to question 2.3(a), please provide further details.
 Please also confirm you have paid, or have entered into a binding arrangement with a view to paying, the outstanding sum including where applicable any accrued interest and/or fines.